Alibaba's IPO architect lays out blueprint for e-commerce empire

 "We're going to be selling digital content, there's going to be services that will flow through our platforms," he said.
 "Our vision is to become more a part of people's lives and fulfill all of their needs."

-Alibaba already accounts for about 80 percent of all online shopping by individual consumers in China, which iResearch expects to reach 2.45 trillion yuan ($394 billion) this year.
+Alibaba already accounts for about 80 percent of all online shopping by individual consumers in China, which iResearch expects to reach 2.45 trillion yuan this year.

 If Alibaba has seemed unstoppable in its 15-year rise, an IPO that could make it one of the world's most important technology companies comes as the firm faces its most serious challenges so far.